Directeur de recherche CNRS

 - Characterisation of extrasolar planets with ECHO

 EUCLID is an accepted ESA mission (wide field imager in space) due to be launched on 2020.
-ECHO (a 1.3m space telescope to do spectroscopy of extrasolar planets in the range 0.5-16 microns) is in the competition as a mission forlaunch in 2022-2024 (final down selection in early 2014).
+ECHO (a 1.3m space telescope concept to do spectroscopy of extrasolar planets in the range 0.5-16 microns).
+It will be re-submitted to ESA this fall.

 Selected publications :